Factbox: Policies of Egypt's Muslim Brotherhood's party

 SECURITY SECTOR REFORM

-The FJP's program, like others, calls for deep reform of the internal security forces whose crackdown on dissent in the Mubarak era fuelled the uprising against the president.
+The FJP's programme, like others, calls for deep reform of the internal security forces whose crackdown on dissent in the Mubarak era fuelled the uprising against the president.

 Early steps proposed by the FJP include: